 JERUSALEM – Israeli Prime Minister Benjamin Netanyahu gave an impassioned defense of his approach to peace during a speech to Congress on Tuesday.
 But the address reflected the world view of Israel's nationalistic right wing, one of several conflicting narratives that divide Israelis and Palestinians.

-Here is a sampling of Netanyahu's claims along with what he did not mention.
+Here is a sampling of Netanyahu's claims along with those of the rival narrative.

 NETANYAHU: "You don't need to send American troops to Israel.
 We defend ourselves."

 THE FACTS: Israel is a leading recipient of American foreign aid, including more than $1 billion in military assistance each year.